 This Free Standing Mathematics Qualification (FSMQ) is only open by invitation to those in the top two Mathematics sets at the beginning of Year 10.
-The course will be delivered in the extra-curricular slot, currently period 6 on Tuesday afternoons, for the two years of Year 10 and Year 11.
+The course will be delivered in Year 10 virtually with lessons being pre-recorded and students being able to access these at their own convenience.
+In Year 11 face-to-face lessons will take place during the extra-curricular slot.

 We offer this course to committed students who are prepared to spend up to one hour on homework each week for two years.
 This course provides candidates with an introduction to the Mathematics studied in AS and A Level modules.

 It is designed for those students who have a thorough knowledge of the content of the Higher Tier of the National Curriculum for Mathematics.
 Students should be expected to achieve grade 7, 8 or 9 at GCSE.

 - provides an excellent preparation for AS Level study for Year 11 students

 - is a qualification at Level 3 attracting points on the UCAS tariff

 - consists of four strands of pure Mathematics, each with an associated application providing tasters for A Level applied Mathematics

 - is assessed by a single two hour examination; there is no coursework

 - has a dedicated textbook for supporting students